-Those taking part can be people of faith or not because everything you need is on the sheet; all we ask is that everyone taking part is open to the possibility of encountering God as they walk through the Easter story.
-There are suggested points to pray, think or reflect, again please be open at these points.
+Those taking part can be people of faith or none, because everything is provided on the sheet; all we ask is that everyone taking part is open to the possibility of encountering God as they walk through the Easter story.
+There are suggested points to pray, think or reflect.
 The readings are explicitly Christian because this is an Easter Walk, following the account of Holy Week.
-The Readings have been adapted by Tony Cook from www.communication4all.co.uk/PowerPoint% 20Presentations/easter.pps
+The readings have been adapted from www.communication4all.co.uk/PowerPoint%20Presentations/easter.pps by Tony Cook